Factor IX (Antihemophilic Factor B)

-When people with hemophilia gets cut or injured, bleeding is hard to stop because
+When people with hemophilia get cut or injured, bleeding is hard to stop because their

-their blood does not have normal clotting substances.
-This is especially dangerous
+blood does not have normal clotting substances.
+This is especially dangerous when

-when someone is severely injured.
-Hemophilia can also cause pain and bleeding inside
+someone is severely injured.
+Hemophilia can also cause pain and bleeding inside muscles

-Women carry the gene that causes this disease, but they may not have bleeding problems,
+Females carry the gene that causes this disease.
+But they may not have bleeding problems,

 except when they menstruate.
-A woman has a 50% chance of passing on the gene that
+A female has a 50% chance of passing on the gene that

-causes the disorder to her children.
-(A boy would be affected and a daughter would
+causes the disorder to their children.
+(A male child would be affected and a female

 Why do I need this test?